 The Penderwicks at Point Mouette by Jeanne Birdsall.
 Middle Grade.
 I can’t seem to get enough of these books and read on to the third.
 Her voice and her vision with this incredible family never seems to waver.

 The Dark is Rising by Susan Cooper.
 Middle Grade.
 I must have read this series as a middle grade kid myself because I flipped through the book with an odd sense of deja-vu.
 Several writers at a conference were discussing this author and the scandalous opinion that J.K.
 Rowling poached off of her work.
-Aside from the fact that both author’s stories centered around an eleven year old boy, I didn’t find a lot of similarities between the two works.
+Aside from the fact that both author’s stories centered around an eleven year old boy, I didn’t find a lot of similarities between the two.

 Ella Enchanted by Gail Carson Levine.
 Middle Grade.
 In preparation for a seminar in which Gail Carson Levine was a guest, I finally read this book.
 I say ‘finally’ because we own the movie and the soundtrack, but I’d never read the book.
 In this case, I thought both the book and the movie were good, although the movie took a lot of liberties with Gail’s story.
 They are two different tales loosely based upon one another.